googleapis/gapic-generator-go/showcase/README.md

 pre-compiled server binary.

 1. Using protoc and the retrieved artifacts as input, the Go protobuf/gRPC bindings, and the Go GAPIC are generated, the latter with the **locally installed** gapic-generator-go.
-Make sure to `make install` so that any new changes are utilized during generation.
+Make sure to `make install` (from the repository root) so that any new changes are utilized during generation.

 1. The submodule's `go.mod` is temporarily edited to replace the remote dependency on `github.com/googleapis/gapic-showcase` with the locally generated